joelsalazarnet/morning-brew/README.md

 ## Features

-* Automatically generates a private playlist titled "Latest Videos from Subscriptions (48 Hours)".
+* **Automatic Playlist Generation:** Creates a playlist titled "Latest Videos from Subscriptions (48 Hours)".
-* Fetches the latest videos from your subscribed channels within the last 48 hours.
+* **Recent Videos:** Fetches videos published within the last 48 hours from your subscriptions.
-* Filters out YouTube Shorts (videos less than 3 minutes).
+* **Shorts Exclusion:** Filters out YouTube Shorts (videos less than 3 minutes).
-* Logs progress and errors to the Google Apps Script execution log.
+* **Detailed Logging:** Logs progress and errors to the Google Apps Script execution log.
-* Configurable to create public, unlisted, or private playlists.
+* **Playlist Privacy Control:** Configurable to create public, unlisted, or private playlists.
-* Retrieves the 10 most recent videos from each channel.
+* **Per-Channel Limit:** Retrieves the 10 most recent videos from each subscribed channel.
+* **Playlist ID Storage:** Stores the created playlist ID in user properties.
+* **Playlist Deletion:** provides a function to delete the created playlist.
+* **Automated Daily Execution:** Uses a time-based trigger to run the playlist creation script daily between 5 AM and 6 AM.
+* **Automated Daily Deletion:** Uses a time-based trigger to run the playlist deletion script daily between 11 PM and Midnight (GMT-05:00).

 ## Prerequisites

-* A Google account with a YouTube channel.
+* A Google account with a YouTube channel and subscriptions.
 * Access to Google Apps Script.
 * Enabled YouTube Data API v3 service in your Google Apps Script project.